michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f application.yaml
 ```

 After the resources are created.
 In the RHACM portal, navigate to **Application Lifecycle** -> **&lt;application name>**.
-And make sure that the resources are created.
+Make sure that the resources are created.

-Run the next command on the managed cluster and navigate to the application's frontend at **https://&lt;route-url>/application.html** -
+Run the next command on the managed cluster -

 ```
 <managed> $ oc get route -n webserver-acm
 ```

+Navigate to the application's frontend at **https://&lt;route-url>/application.html**

 Make sure that the application is running the **development version** on the cluster.
 Validate that the application is deployed by running the next command -